agiliopadua/md/water/README.md

 (Ctrl-C to exit the `tail` command)

+Follow the evolution of the different properties (density, energies).

 Look at the table at the end of the file with the performance: find the speed in ns/day and where LAMMPS spends more time (pair interactions, electrostatics, communication, etc.)

 Check that energy and density have converged by plotting the respective columns from the `log.lammps` file.